The following are useful links for questions about financial aid:

 Admission Requirements for ASTE Graduate Degrees

-Admission to ASTE graduate degrees (M.S., Engineer and Ph.D.) is based on the totality of the applicant's record, which includes grade point average (GPA), the results of the Graduate Record Exam (GRE), and two letters of recommendation.
+Admission to ASTE graduate degrees (M.S., Engineer and Ph.D.) is based on the totality of the applicant's record, which includes grade point average (GPA), the results of the Graduate Record Exam (GRE), and three letters of recommendation.

 An applicant to the Ph.D. program must, in addition, secure the agreement of a faculty member to serve as the research advisor.
 Typically this requires the tentative choice of a topic for the Ph.D. research.